Gear61/Imber-Documents/Privacy Policy.md

 ## 7. HOW DO WE KEEP YOUR INFORMATION SAFE?

-In Short:  We aim to protect your personal information through a system of organizational and technical security measures.
+In short: We aim to protect your personal information through a system of organizational and technical security measures.

 We have implemented appropriate technical and organizational security measures designed to protect the security of any personal information we process.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security, and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our App is at your own risk.
 You should only access the App within a secure environment.

 ## 8. DO WE COLLECT INFORMATION FROM MINORS?

 In Short: We do not knowingly collect data from or market to children under 18 years of age.

 We do not knowingly solicit data from or market to children under 18 years of age.
 By using the App, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the App.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
 If you become aware of any data we may have collected from children under age 18, please contact us at imberapp@gmail.com.

 ## 9. WHAT ARE YOUR PRIVACY RIGHTS?

 In Short: You may review, change, or terminate your account at any time.

 If you are a resident in the European Economic Area and you believe we are unlawfully processing your personal information, you also have the right to complain to your local data protection supervisory authority.
 You can find their contact details here: http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.